kjellmlarsson/eem-iks/README.md

 # EEM Install

+Event Endpoint Management is an operator-based release and uses custom resources to deploy and manage the lifecycle of your Event Endpoint Management installation.
+The operator and its CRDs are installed using Helm.

 See https://ibm.github.io/event-automation/eem/installing/installing-on-kubernetes/ for details.

 Prereq is a Kubernetes platform that support the Red Hat Universal Base Images (UBI) containers, versions 1.25 to 1.32

 ## 1. Install EEM Operator

+**Required Cluster-scope Permissions**

 The Event Endpoint Management operator requires the following cluster-scoped permissions, even if the operator is set to manage instances in a single namespace:

-**Required Cluster-scope Permissions**

 - **Permission to retrieve storage classes**: The Event Endpoint Management operator uses admission webhooks to provide immediate validation and feedback about the creation and modification of the Event Manager and operator-managed Event Gateway instances.
 The permission to retrieve storage classes is used by the webhooks to find a default storage class.
 - **Permission to list specific CustomResourceDefinitions**: This allows Event Endpoint Management to identify whether other optional dependencies have been installed into the cluster.